the Jara Cave (also known as Djara Cave) in the Bahariya Oasis:

 -

-- The stalactites hanging down from the cave’s ceiling resemble tree leaves and are a testament to nature’s perfection.
+Unique Features: - The stalactites hanging down from the cave’s ceiling resemble tree leaves and are a testament to nature’s perfection.

 - Gara Cave is unequaled by regional archaeological standards, according to Egyptian archaeologist Hussein Abdel Rahman.